liqian-ma/RNAseq-Analysis/README.md

 # RNAseq-Analysis
-This repository contains all relevant information regarding the RNAseq analysis pipeline that I use
+This repository contains the relevant code for the RNAseq and scRNAseq analysis